sandygiuliani/drug_repo/README.md

 Find here Python scripts for a drug repositiong bio-/chemoinformatics project applied to schistosomiasis.
 What is drug repositioning?
 The usage of a known drug for a different therapeutic indication.
 For a few examples, see http://en.wikipedia.org/wiki/Drug_repositioning
 What is schistosomiasis?
 A very nasty parasitic disease affecting over 200 million people.
 Learn more at: http://www.who.int/topics/schistosomiasis/en/
+How does the tool work?
+By mapping! known drugs -> their targets -> their domain architecture -> parasite targets

 **CONTENTS**
 * drug_repo.py - Python script that reads input files (chemb/drugbank), filters data, extracts relevant info for mapping with domain architecture info.
 It is being developed at the moment.